 Download our free guide to learn more about the SNAP requirements.

 How to Apply for Food Stamps in Colorado

 The state Department of Human Services (DHS) processes all food stamp applications in Colorado.
 Generally, you are able to apply for food stamps through your local human services office.
 To do so, you may file an application:

 - In person.

-Unless you apply online, you must make sure to complete the correct food stamp application form.
+If you are filling out a paper form, you must make sure to complete the correct food stamp application.
 During this process, you will need to provide information about each individual in your household, which may include:

 - Income and assets.

 - Social Security number (SSN) or Alien Registration Number (A-Number).

 After submitting your Colorado food stamp application, you will likely be asked to complete a SNAP interview.
 During the interview, you will be asked to submit proof of the information that you provided on your application.
 Moreover, a representative from your local services office will reach out to you ahead of time and outline the documents you may need.
 Notice of an interview will be sent both over the phone and in writing.
 Thus, be sure to pay attention to your messages.

 Depending on your household’s current situation, your SNAP application may be eligible for expedited, 7-day processing.
 Otherwise, your application may take 30 days of processing time before it is completed.
 In any case, upon receiving approval, you will receive benefits from the date when you applied.
 Download our free guide for more information on how you can apply for food stamps.